Takeru Amine Kataise: 2022–23 season

 In the free skate, he was able to land both of his triple Axels; however, multiple mistakes later in the program led him to place fifth in the free skate and sixth overall, with a total score of 182.49.

 Kataise was invited to compete at the 2022–23 Japan Senior Championships.
 He stepped out of his triple Axel in the short program and was only able to add a double toe loop to his triple Lutz later on in the program; he placed fourteenth with a score of 70.05.
 He fell to twenty-first in the free skate and placed nineteenth overall.

 Kataise competed at the 2023 Coupe du Printemps in Luxembourg.
 He placed fifth in the short program and free skate and fifth overall, with a total score of 183.33.

 2023–24 season

 Beginning the season by making his senior Grand Prix debut at the 2023 Grand Prix de France, Kataise would finish twelfth at the event.
 He would follow this up with another twelfth-place finish at the 2023–24 Japan Senior Championships.

 2024–25 season

 Kataise competed at the 2024–25 Japan Senior Championships, where he finished thirteenth.

+2025–26 season

+At the 2025–26 Japan Championships, Kataise finished the event in ninth place.